Metropolitan Areas in California

 -

-- Combined Statistical Areas (CSA) – If specified criteria are met, adjacent Metropolitan and Micropolitan Statistical Areas, in various combinations, may become the components of a Combined Statistical Areas.
+- Combined Statistical Areas (CSA) – If specified criteria are met, adjacent Metropolitan and Micropolitan Statistical Areas, in various combinations, may become the components of a set of complementary areas called Combined Statistical Areas.
 The EDD produces data for the MSA components of the CSA, not the CSA itself.

 Current Metropolitan Area List